Angelo1211/HybridRenderingEngine/README.md

 [![GitHub license](https://img.shields.io/github/license/Angelo1211/HybridRenderingEngine.svg)](https://github.com/Angelo1211/HybridRenderingEngine/blob/master/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/Angelo1211/HybridRenderingEngine.svg)](https://github.com/Angelo1211/HybridRenderingEngine/issues)

 HRE is a real-time, Physically based, Clustered renderer built with OpenGL and based on the techniques described on the paper [Clustered Deferred and Forward shading](http://www.cse.chalmers.se/~uffe/clustered_shading_preprint.pdf) by Ola Olsson, Markus Billeter and Ulf Assarsson.
 The aim of this project is to build a testing framework to showcase deferred and forward graphics techniques (hence the hybrid part) and to examine the strengths of Clustered shading.
+I wrote a lengthy blog post full of cool animations that can serve as an introduction to efficient rendering algorithms as well as a detailed guide of my implementation of Clustered Shading, so make sure to check it out [here!](http://www.aortiz.me/2018/12/21/CG.html)

-This algorithm was selected for its two major benefits over traditional deferred/tiled solutions: it allows for more freedom to choose forward or deferred shading paths as desired and is a better long term fit for the modern GPU performance trends, as improvements in GPU compute capabilities continually outpace memory bandwidth growth.
+This algorithm was selected for its two major benefits over traditional deferred/tiled solutions: it allows for more freedom to choose forward or deferred shading paths as desired and is a better long term fit for the modern GPU performance trends.
 It has already been succesfully implemented in some of the best looking games of the last couple of years, with some notable examples being: [DOOM 2016](https://www.slideshare.net/TiagoAlexSousa/siggraph2016-the-devil-is-in-the-details-idtech-666), [Just Cause 3](http://www.humus.name/Articles/PracticalClusteredShading.pdf) and [Detroit: Become Human](https://www.gdcvault.com/play/1025420/Cluster-Forward-Rendering-and-Anti).

 ## Download